robzed/ukmarsey/README.md

 If you are changing the baud rate, care must be taken to choose a baud rate that both end can generate accurately.
 If the total error exceeds of both sides exceeds around 2 or 3% then you are likely to start getting byte errors.
 Ideally you want to be within 1%.

-One such baud rate table for the AVR on the Arduino Nano inclides: https://trolsoft.ru/en/uart-calc
+One such baud rate table for the AVR on the Arduino Nano includes: https://trolsoft.ru/en/uart-calc

 Remeber to add on the error rate of the other side as well - whehter that be a Rasberry Pi, USB-Serial converter, or other serial port.
 Sometimes you can get lucky.
 If they are both, say +3% of the target, then the baud rates will match.
 But a -2.5% on one end, and a +2.5% on the other end gives 5% error, and this will cause problems.
 (Although errors rates up to 5% would theoretically work before it meets an edge, the reality of sampling mechanisms, slew rate and other factors means that realistic error rates are well under half of this.)